rdiaz02/EvAM-Tools/README.md

 You can install on your machines:
   * The [package and its dependencies](#how-to-install-the-r-package)
   * A [Docker image](#docker-images)

 You can run on your machines:
   * The [R package, which includes the Shiny app](#how-to-run-the-r-package-and-the-shiny-app-locally-without-docker)
   * The [R package in an RStudio session from the Docker image](#how-to-run-the-r-package-from-the-docker-image)
   * The [Shiny app from a Docker image](#how-to-run-the-shiny-app-from-the-docker-image)

 You can also build your own Docker image and you might want to run the Shiny app in a local intranet, possibly after modifying some settings.
 See the FAQ in the [EvAM-Tools: methods' details and FAQ](https://rdiaz02.github.io/EvAM-Tools/pdfs/evamtools_methods_details_faq.pdf) for details.

 ### How to install the R package

   * Install CBN
     - Use the file ct-cbn-0.1.04b-RDU.tar.gz.
     - Uncompress the directory.
 Then the usual configure, make dance.
 (Go inside the uncompressed directory and type `./configure`; when finished, type `make`).
     - Put the `h-cbn` and `ct-cbn` executables in your $PATH.

   * Install H-ESBCN
     - Clone the repository from  https://github.com/danro9685/HESBCN .
 	- Go inside that directory, and type make.
 	- When finished, add the `h-esbcn` executable to your $PATH.

   * Install OncoBN
     - OncoBN is available from https://github.com/phillipnicol/OncoBN
     - But this should work: start R, install the devtools package if you don't have it, and then issue `devtools::install_github("phillipnicol/OncoBN")`.

   * Install MC-CBN: this is optional.
     - Installing MC-CBN used to be complicated, because it required old versions of Boost (see https://github.com/cbg-ethz/MC-CBN/issues/5).
 This is no longer the case (see github issue) as of 2022-12-12, but MC-CBN is optional for EvAM-Tools.
 Of course, if you do not have MC-CBN, you will not be able to run MC-CBN.
 (MC-CBN is included in the methods available both from the web app and the Docker images).
     - Go to https://github.com/cbg-ethz/MC-CBN and follow the installation instructions: https://github.com/cbg-ethz/MC-CBN#installation
     <!-- - If you have all dependencies installed, and the correct version of libboost, then from R this should work: `install.packages("https://github.com/cbg-ethz/MC-CBN/releases/download/v2.1.0/mccbn_2.1.0.tar.gz", repos=NULL)` -->
     - Review the installation instructions and then install manually: https://github.com/cbg-ethz/MC-CBN#installation-from-source .
       (We suggest that at least for now you install manually, which is what we do in the Dockefiles, instead of doing `install.packages("https://github.com/cbg-ethz/MC-CBN/releases/download/v2.1.0/mccbn_2.1.0.tar.gz", repos=NULL)` because file `mccbn_2.1.0.tar.gz` is from December 2020, and thus it does not incorporate several bug fixes, including changes to the NAMESPACE).

   * Install the evamtools package
      - Make sure you have the required dependencies and imports, as listed in the DESCRIPTION file: igraph, OncoSimulR, stringr, Matrix, parallel, Oncotree , gtools , plot.matrix , DT, shinyjs, shiny, RhpcBLASctl, Rlinsolve, fastmatrix, graph, Rgraphviz, R.utils.
          - Note that we list, as imports, OncoBN, mccbn.
 You need those (from above).
      - Build (R CMD build evamtools) and install (R CMD INSTALL evamtools_x.y.z.tar.gz, with x.y.z replaced by the current version number).
 File `build-test.sh` builds, tests, and installs the package (and takes care of the version number).

 	   Testing is, by default, parallelized and will use all CPUs except 1 (up to 20, the number of test files): the package includes over 1400 tests, with a test coverage of more than 90%.
 If you want to use fewer CPUs modify variable `TESTTHAT_CPUS` in script `build-test.sh` (see also https://testthat.r-lib.org/articles/parallel.html).

 ### Docker images
 We provide two Docker images, one for running the Shiny app, and another with  RStudio to run the evamtools package directly.
 They are available from https://hub.docker.com/r/rdiaz02/evamshiny and https://hub.docker.com/r/rdiaz02/evamrstudio ; the first for running the Shiny app, the second for using the package from RStudio.
 Pull the one you need (`docker pull rdiaz02/evamshiny` or `docker pull rdiaz02/evamrstudio`).
+(Note: as of 2024-10-22, the docker image for using the package from RStudio is using R-4.4.1 and OncoSimulR 4.7.8, whereas the one for running the Shiny app is still using R-4.2.2 and OncoSimulR 4.0.
+I have updated the RStudio image because of internal lab needs ---access to the latest functionality in OncoSimulR--- but have not updated the Shiny app image since it is working and thus there is no need for updates).